nexpy/nexpy/README.md

 Introduction
 ============
 NeXpy provides a high-level python interface to NeXus data contained within a simple GUI.
 It is designed to provide an intuitive interactive toolbox allowing users both to access existing NeXus files and to create new NeXus-conforming data structures without expert knowledge of the file format.

+See the [NeXpy documentation](http://nexpy.github.io/nexpy) for more details.

 Installing and Running
 ======================